wpwupingwp/OGU/README.md

     The primer pairs were sorted by *Score*.
 Since the score may not fully satisfying user's specific consideration, it is suggested to choose primer pairs manually if the first primer pair failed on PCR experiment.
-* _b_.fasta.uniq.fastq
+* _b_.primer.fastq

     The fastq format file of primer's sequence.
 It contains two sequences and the direction is 5' to 3'.
 The first is the forward primer and the second is the reverse primer.
 The quality of each base equal to its proportion of the column in the alignment.
 Note that it may contains amibiguous base if you did not disable it.
-* _b_.fasta.uniq.pdf
+* _b_.pdf

     The PDF format of the figure of sliding-window scan result of the alignment.
-* _b_.fasta.uniq.png
+* _b_.png

     The PNG format of the figure of sliding-window scan result of the alignment.
-* _b_.fasta.uniq.variance.tsv
+* _b_.variance.tsv

     The CSV format of sliding-window scan result.
 The *"Index"* means the location of the base in the alignment.
 Note that the value DO NOT means the variance of the column of the base but the fragment started from this column.

-* _b_.expand.fasta.uniq.\*

-    By default, BarcodeFinder expands the alignment to its upstream/downstream to try to find suitable primer pairs for amplifed whole length of the target fragment.
-The filename contains "expand" does not ensure the final primers located in upstream/downstream.
-It only means BarcodeFinder used "expanded" data. *Users can use "-expand 0" to skip it.*
 * Log.txt

     The log file.
 Contains all information printed in screen.
 * Options.json

     The JSON file stored all options user inputed.
-It may be used by set "-json filename" to reduce input for similar run of the program.
-* Summary.csv
+* Loci.csv

-    The summary of all ".fasta.uniq.csv" files which only contains information about the variance of each fragment.
+    The summary of all loci/fragments which only contains the variance information of each fragment.
 The only new field, *GapRatio*, means the ratio of the gap ("-") in the alignment.
 Higher value means the sequences may be too variaty that the alignment is not reliable.
-* _b_-groupby_name
+* by_name

     The folder contains *"undivided"* sequences and intermediate results.
     Actually it is "roughly divided" sequences.
 The original genbank file was